Systemic Family Therapy

 • Communication difficulties or emotional distance

-• Separation or family transitions (for example, the birth of a child or children leaving home)
+• Separation or family transitions, such as the birth of a child, children leaving home, or changes in family structure

 • Behavioural or adjustment challenges involving children